aardappel/lobster/lobster/docs/source/command_line_usage.md

     files you have specified with the `pakfile` keyword, see “Distributing Lobster programs” in the implementation documentation.

--   `--to-cpp` : compiles to a .cpp file.
+-   `--cpp` : compiles to a .cpp file.
 Useful if you’ve created something in Lobster that could use a bit more speed, for a shipping build.
 Not recommend to be used during development.
+See [implementation](implementation.html) on how to compile the resulting code.

+-   `--wasm` : compiles to WebAssembly file.
+Useful for shipping to a platform that supports WebAssembly, like the web.
     See [implementation](implementation.html) on how to compile the resulting code.

 -   `-w` : makes the compiler wait for commandline input before it exits.
 Useful on Windows.